IRS Audits: Your Odds and Best Strategies

 Request an “offer in compromise.”
 That’s the IRS term for when you believe you won’t be able to come up with the entire amount due and would like to settle your tax debt for less.
 Here, again, you'd be best to have a tax professional do this for you.

-The IRS is pretty reluctant about granting these, although it began offering more flexible terms last year.
+The IRS is pretty reluctant about granting these, although it began offering more flexible terms two years ago.

 Just steer clear of companies that claim they can help you reduce your tax debt to “pennies on the dollar.”
 The Federal Trade Commission has found some of these firms to be scammers, bilking consumers out of millions of dollars.